Super-Protocol/docs/docs/developers/marketplace_GUI/moderation.md

    * Optional but welcome: Introduce yourself and your work.
 We are building a Super community and every voice matters;
 3. Answer any questions if requested by our moderators.
 They will look at your offer and make a test order;
 4. If all is fine, your offer will be moved to the **Approved** category.
+5. If your offer becomes **Inactive**, then you can contact our support in the same topic.

 This Discord topic may also be used by other users for provide feedback about your offer.

+The Super Marketplace is a great way to share and monetize your work in a secure and confidential manner.
+Everyone is welcome!